perpendicularai/imageclassification/PyPI_HOWTO.md

-# A python program to detect face liveness in an image
+# A python package index module to detect face liveness in an image

 ## Usage :